computersarecool/willynolan.com/_posts/research/2017-04-10-network-sockets.md

 sections:
   -
-    - p: 'Programming networks sockets directly, rather than using an abstraction or library, is a challenging task.
+    - p: 'Programming network sockets directly, rather than using an abstraction or library, is a challenging task.
-This holds true in any language that exposes sockets from C and C++ to Python and Rust.'
+This holds true in any language that exposes sockets be it C and C++ or Python or Rust.'

     - p: 'Challenging as though they may be, sockets provide an essential part of most modern computing, particularly interactive computing.
 Networked communication is often a preferred way to get devices to talk to each other, from microcontrollers and embedded